 Not only should investors be looking at traditional solar panel makers, installers, and capital equipment companies, but other businesses that are tied to the renewable clean energy growth story.
 Having applications in both solar and wind spaces, all such energy collected needs to be converted, stored and transmitted for use at home and business in the “form” our appliances, gadgets and autos demand.

-Power-One (NASDAQ: PWER) is a leading battery and power inverter/converter manufacturer for solar panel makers, the wind turbine industry, and others.
+Power-One (NASDAQ: PWER.DL) is a leading battery and power inverter/converter manufacturer for solar panel makers, the wind turbine industry, and others.
 Sunlight and wind must be converted from their direct electrical current (DC) nature to the alternating current (AC) we use out of the sockets in our homes and businesses.
 Power inverters, storage products and networking devices are the company’s main inventions.

 A majority of the solar panel manufacturers and installers on the planet use Power-One’s DC/DC and DC/AC conversion items, and they have a strategic alliance with Panasonic to sell and develop energy storage systems.
 Despite the company’s low stock price, falling from $12 in 2011 to $4 today, the actual operating business is holding up well with roughly $1 billion in annual revenues projected during 2012-14.

 For investors, you can today purchase Power-One shares near their theoretical, going out-of-business “liquidation” value.
 The company is so cheap that if you closed the doors and paid off all liabilities, you would still have a net $400 million-$500 million in mostly liquid assets, vs. a total stock market capitalization of $500 million at $4.20 per share.
 Basically, you are getting PWER’s future earnings and cash flow for next to ZERO right now.
 Please evaluate their fiscal 2012 10-K numbers for yourself.